pgdogdev/docs/docs/features/sharding/supported-queries.md

 INSERT INTO users (id, email) VALUES ($1, $2);
 ```

-Currently, PgDog only supports `INSERT` statements with one tuple in the `VALUES` clause.
-In the future, statements with multiple tuples will be rewritten and sent separately to each matching shard.
+Statements with multiple tuples can be [rewritten automatically](cross-shard-queries/insert.md#multiple-tuples) to write each row to its corresponding shard.

 ### `COPY`

-`COPY` statements are automatically sharded between all shards.
-See [COPY](cross-shard-queries/copy.md) for more details.
+`COPY` statements are [automatically sharded](cross-shard-queries/copy.md) between all shards.

 ## DDL

-DDL statements (e.g., `CREATE TABLE`) are sent to all shards in parallel.
-If [two-phase commit](2pc.md) is enabled, DDL statements have a high chance to be atomic.
+[DDL statements](cross-shard-queries/ddl.md) (e.g., `CREATE TABLE`) are sent to all shards in parallel.
+If [two-phase commit](2pc.md) is enabled, these statements have a high chance to be atomic.